MauronMP/PneumIOT/README.md

 ### 5. 📖 Microservices

 Choice and justification of the different frameworks used for microservices are defined.
-A complete documentation and design of the API have been carried out, and a set of containers has been raised for the realization and visualization of logs using the Elastic Stack, as well as the continuation with the implementation of the project.
+A complete documentation and design of the API have been carried out, and a set of containers has been raised for the realization and visualization of logs, as well as the continuation with the implementation of the project.
 [Here :arrow_forward:](docs/Milestones/5_API/5_Api.md)

 ### 6. :electron: Service Composition